United

 Pentecostals" the practice of baptizing in the name of Jesus

-said to baptize in the name of the Father, Son and Holy Spirit; any deviation
+the Father, Son and Holy Spirit (Matthew 28:19); any deviation from this

 -

-They believe that anyone who is not
+They believe that water

 -